 What did hospitality to international students living in the United States have to do with advocacy for legal reforms in the majority world on behalf of vulnerable women and children?
 I felt a cognitive dissonance as I read the literature from International Friendships, learning how approximately 1 million international students are in the US annually, and trying to understand how that connected to pro-life pregnancy centers.
 Until Phil struck up a conversation, and then it all made sense.
 He and Ellen were married, and, like many couples, worked for separate organizations.
 I could stop trying to figure out how the two connected.
 Except, I couldn’t.

-How all work is critical for the flourishing of others
+How all work is critical for community flourishing

 As the conference continued and I had further opportunity to speak with Ellen and Phil directly, I wanted to learn more about both organizations.
 Their work was equally expansive in reaching many people and places, and both are based in America’s heartland.
 They both worked on behalf of vulnerable people, albeit at different stages of life, and there was a beautiful symmetry about it.